jesbu1/carl/README.md

 This recursively clone the two submodules required, `gym-duckietown` (code for the modified [Duckietown](https://github.com/jesbu1/gym-duckietown.git) driving environment) and `learning_to_adapt` (code containing the [Half-Cheetah Disabled Joint environment](https://github.com/iclavera/learning_to_adapt.git) from [GrBAL](https://arxiv.org/abs/1803.11347) .

 In order to experiment on MuJoco environments, you must have MuJoco 200 installed with an appropriate MuJuco license linked.
-See here to download MuJoco 200: [mujoco](https://www.roboti.us/index.html).
+See here to download and setup MuJoco 200: [mujoco](https://www.roboti.us/index.html).
+On Ubuntu, we had to install install some extra packages first: `sudo apt install -y libosmesa6-dev libgl1-mesa-glx libglfw3 patchelf`.

 To install the base packages required, simply `pip install -r requirements.txt` (Tested with Python 3.6).
 Then you must `pip install -e gym-duckietown` to install the modified Duckietown driving environment, and `pip install -e learning_to_adapt` to install the disabled joint Half-Cheetah environment code originally from GrBAL.